MaybeCarter/plex-wiki/README.md

 ## Notice an issue with content?
 If you're watching something and you notice an issue with the content, let me know!
 (Not directly - it's not you, but I'll probably forget about it.)
 You have two options:

-1. **From  Plex:**  On the page for the episode or movie that has an issue, click the three dot button and select `Report Issue...` from the dropdown.
+1. **Within  Plex (Preferred):**  On the page for the episode or movie that has an issue, click the three dot button and select `Report Issue...` from the dropdown.

     ![issue_plex_1](/images/issue_plex_1.png)

-2. **From Overseer:** Find the item on [Overseerr](https://overseerr.cartersanderson.com) and click on the yellow `Report an Issue` button on the right side.
+2. **Within Overseer:** Find the item on [Overseerr](https://overseerr.cartersanderson.com) and click on the yellow `Report an Issue` button on the right side.

     ![issue_overseerr_1.png](/images/issue_overseerr_1.png)

     >  The more detail you can provide in your Issue Report, the better!
 Include timestamps, if the issue is with video, audio, subtitles, or something else, and any troubleshooting you've already completed.

 ## Having a more serious problem?
-My Plex server is not running on the most impressive hardware, so issues pop up from time to time.
-If you run into an issue that completely prevents you from streaming (such as "Hyperdrive is currently unavailable" or nonstop buffering), shoot me a text and I'll do my best to fix the issue.
+I've put a lot of effort into making the experience as polished and automated as possible.
+However, problems may pop up from time to time.
+If you run into an issue that completely prevents you from streaming (such as "Hyperdrive is currently unavailable" or a 404 error on Overseerr), shoot me a text and I'll do my best to fix the issue.

 ![unavailable.png](/images/unavailable.png)

 ## Other fun stuff
 I take pride in hosting an aesthetically pleasing and well-organized server.
 One of my favorite parts is the `Collections` tab within the `Movies` library.
-Not only are movies organized by franchise (like *Shrek* or *The Godfather*), there are also collections for studios, directors, Oscars, and IMDb Top 250 and Popular lists.
+Not only are movies organized by franchise (like *Shrek* or *The Godfather*), there are also collections for studios, directors, Oscars, and IMDb lists, and more.
 If you don't know what you want to watch, the Collections tab is a great place to start.

 ![collections.png](images/collections.png)

-There is also a shuffle button!
-You can shuffle TV shows, collections, or if you're feeling brave, you can shuffle the entire library.
+Plex also has a shuffle button!
+You can shuffle TV shows, collections, or if you're feeling brave, you can even shuffle the entire library.

 ## FAQs
 - Thanks for letting me access your Plex server!
 Can I pay you for your generosity?
     > **No.** Please don't.
 Selling access to a Plex server is strictly against Plex's terms of service and could get my whole server shut down.
 Don't be the person to ruin it for everyone.
 If you want to support Plex, you can [purchase Plex Pass](https://www.plex.tv/plex-pass/), which will get you features like Skip Intro/Credits and extra content like cast interviews and deleted scenes.
 - I requested a movie a while ago, but it's still not available on Plex.
 Why not?
     > For me to host it on Plex, a movie has to be available outside of theaters.
 If it's not available on streaming, video on-demand, or DVD/Bluray, it won't be available on Plex.
+Additionally, though I'll always try my best, I might not be able to source obscure or especially old media.
 - Why don't you have any 4K or Remux content on your server?
     > Even if I had infinite storage space (which I don't), 4K and Remux files are such high bitrate that they're more hassle than they are worth, for both my server and your client.
 - What resolution is the content on your server?